 This is classic grooming behaviour, Predators typically employ attentiveness, sensitivity, and empathy and plenty of positive reinforcement to seduce their victims.
 They don’t actually feel those things.
 They use them as tools.

 I was SO sucked in that I overlooked and ignored the warning signs, and he ‘gaslighted’ me into believing I was a nasty, jealous individual, fighting my chimps (See The Chimp Paradox).
 He broke through my defenses, built trust, and kept me n a relationship that defiled my values without me ever knowing until it was too late.
-(Victims of groomers willingly part with money or assets, do things they wouldn’t normally do, fight battles for their abuser…. for example, I spent days researching to help SW create a job application for a job after being persuaded back into a relationship with him.)
+Victims of groomers willingly part with money or assets, do things they wouldn’t normally do, fight battles for their abuser…. for example, I spent days researching to help SW create a job application for a job after being persuaded back into a relationship with him.

 Even now he regularly sends me images through stupid, childish social media posts with boiling bunnies.
 (Don’t panic, they’re teddies.)

 Abusers often use shared secrets to bind their victims to them.
 In order to abuse or exploit another person without being discovered, groomers persuade victims to keep secrets.
 They share private information, and swear their prey to secrecy.
 In my case, SW encouraged me to lie about how we met, which later had repercussions.
 With one woman he groomed for ten years, SW finally admitted he was married and she moved her entire life to live near him on the pretext that he was leaving his wife.
+He never did.

 Victims often feel shame, remorse and disgust at their participation.
 I’m no different.
 I felt filthy when I found out.

-He told so many lies I have no idea why he groomed me.
+He told so many lies that I have no idea why he groomed me.
 Perhaps it was money – he knew I had some coming and was talking about entering a financial arrangement.
 Worryingly, all of his targets seem to have children, although he seems generally to have been fairly good with many of those children.
 However, he certainly doesn’t seem to have worried too much about the welfare of his own.
-There were SOME hints at financial reasons, potentially – and certainly chasing his victims through the civil courts for harassment (rather than pursuing criminal charges – could be because the standard of proof in civil courts is lower, or it could be that he stands to gain financially.
+There were SOME hints at financial reasons, potentially – and certainly chasing his victims through the civil courts for harassment (we named him) rather than pursuing criminal charges – could be it, because the standard of proof in civil courts is lower, or it could be that he stands to gain financially.
 The only person who truly knows is him, and he’s hardly likely to say, is he?

 My own theory is that SW is just a psychopath (based on the Bob Hare psychopath test), and that the risk, the challenge is the thrill.
 But perhaps that’s only come out of a desire to understand ‘why?’